Annual general meeting

 The Act states that surplus funds should be in prescribed investments.
 In general terms this means a bank, building society or similar institution which does not expose the funds to great risk.
 If a strata manager or agent is authorised by the corporation to receive or hold money on the corporation’s behalf, that money must be held in a trust account.

-Under the Strata Titles Act, the strata corporation can borrow money to carry out its functions.
+Under the Strata Titles Act 1988 (SA), the strata corporation can borrow money to carry out its functions.
 The articles can state who is authorised to borrow the money and from which financial institutions.

 Can I attend management committee meetings even though I am not on the committee?